 If you do not see the 'Secure' badge, check the link of your site.
 It sounds like the URL begins with http:// That means your site uses HTTP connection.
 It's time to take actions and switch your website to HTTPS to show your customers that it's safe to place orders there.
 Keep reading to find out how to do it.

-Ecwid Starter sites use HTTPS connection by default.
-If you use only the Starter site, there is nothing for you to worry about: your store is secure, we've taken care of that.
+Ecwid Instant sites use HTTPS connection by default.
+If you use only the Instant site, there is nothing for you to worry about: your store is secure, we've taken care of that.
 You will get the "Secure" badge.

-By the way, you can also use your own domain name for the Starter site and keep it on HTTPS.
-See our article on how to do it: Connecting your domain to Starter Site.
+By the way, you can also use your own domain name for the Instant site and keep it on HTTPS.
+See our article on how to do it: Connecting your domain to Instant Site.

 Some site builders offer a simple way to enable SSL for your website.
 If you use a website builder, check out their Help Center or reach their support team to find out how to do it.
 Below are instructions we have found for some site builders: